Devils goalie Corey Crawford retires on eve of NHL season

 Crawford said playing in the NHL was a childhood dream and he was proud to have been a part of winning two Stanley Cups.

-Chicago defenseman Duncan Keith could not say about good things about the man known as ”Crow.”

-”Everybody knows what he was able to do for us in net, especially during those playoff runs and the last several years here being the backbone of our team,” Keith said. ”But he was always a great teammate and just one of those guys you never had to worry about.
-He was always ready to play in those big games.”

-Crawford played in 10 NHL seasons and 488 regular-season games.
+He played for 10 NHL seasons and 488 regular-season games.
 He signed a two-year, a $7.8 million contract as a free agent with the Devils in October.

 New Jersey opens its season at home Thursday against Boston.
 MacKenzie Blackwood returns as the Devils’ top goaltender.